Good Oral Hygiene is the foundation to Straightening your teeth

 Conclusions

-The electric toothbrush, with either brush head, demonstrated significantly greater plaque removal over the manual brush.
+The electric toothbrush, with either brush head, demonstrated significantly greater plaque removal than the manual brush.
 The orthodontic brush head was superior to the regular head.

 Are You a New Patient?